 - 4. The Goudhurst Neighbourhood Plan may set out local policies governing development but must: - a. have appropriate regard to national planning policy; - b. contribute to sustainable development; - c. be in general conformity with strategic development policies of TWBC - 5.
-The current Tunbridge Wells Borough Council Local Plan was adopted on 13th December 2006.
-TWBC is developing a new Local Plan and our Neighbourhood Plan has been drawn up in parallel with this activity.
-There has been regular dialogue with TWBC but our plan may need amendment once the new Local Plan has been approved.
+The development plan consists of the saved elements of the Tunbridge Wells Local Plan 2006, the Core Strategy that runs to 2026 and the Site Allocations Local Plan.